tomcoldham/Gym-Tutorial/README.md

 Each of the 3 pages contains simple workout plans with pictures, tips and instructions so that the user can learn what exercises to do and how to do them properly.
 Primary audience would be anyone is a beginner at working out and is looking for something simple to follow and to gain confidence.

-![Responsive Mockup]
+![Responsive-Mockup]

 ## Features

 -__Navigation__

--The navigation section is located conviently at the top of the page.
+- The navigation section is located conviently at the top of the page.
 It contains links to all the different pages on the website and is visible on each page.
--Contrasting text colour and background colour make it easy to read. on smaller screens the navigation bar collapses into a menu to save space.
+- Contrasting text colour and background colour make it easy to read. on smaller screens the navigation bar collapses into a menu to save space.
--css styling has been used to show which page the user is currently on and also navigation links are highlighted when the user hovers over them for a better use experience
+- css styling has been used to show which page the user is currently on and also navigation links are highlighted when the user hovers over them for a better use experience

 ![Navigation](https://github.com/tomcoldham/Gym-Tutorial/blob/main/media/navbar.png)